A forceful and courageous advocateLegal 500, 2021 (Crime)

-Rebecca has a breadth of experience defending clients at all levels of the Criminal Justice System and is regularly instructed in a full range of criminal matters.
-She routinely defends clients at trial for a variety of offences including serious sexual offences, drug offences, serious violence (including child cruelty), matters of dishonesty and protest cases.
+Rebecca has a breadth of experience defending clients at all levels of the Criminal Justice System.
+She routinely defends clients at trial accused of a broad spectrum of criminal offences, including rape, historic sexual allegations (including intra-familial and multi-complainant allegations), drug offences, fraud and offences relating to firearms and serious violence (including section 18, child abuse and manslaughter).

-Rebecca is regularly instructed to represent vulnerable defendants due to her personable and empathetic approach.
+Rebecca is regularly instructed to represent extremely young and / or mentally vulnerable defendants due to her personable and empathetic approach.
+She is experienced in advising on the instruction of relevant experts and in the use of intermediaries.
 She has particular expertise dealing with fitness to plead issues and disposals under the Mental Health Act 1983.

 Rebecca was instructed as review counsel on the Independent Inquiry into Child Sexual Abuse and was allocated to the Rochdale part of the inquiry.